KjellKod/ai_job_candidate_reviewer/README.md

 - show-insights: no options
 - re-evaluate
   - `-c, --candidates TEXT`   Specify one or more candidates (repeatable)
+  - By default, skips rejected candidates (use `-c` to re-evaluate specific rejected candidates)
+  - Shows score deltas (e.g., "was 60 → now 75 | Δ +15")

 ### **Reports & Analysis:**
 ```bash